unfoldtoolbox/UnfoldDecode.jl/README.md

 3. Edit [make.jl](https://github.com/unfoldtoolbox/Unfold.jl/blob/main/docs/make.jl) with a reference to `docs/src/generated/FOLDER/FILENAME.md`.

-## Citation
+## How to Cite

-If you use this code, please cite this code + the appropriate paper/algorithm
+If you use UnfoldDecode.jl in your work, please cite using the reference given in [CITATION.cff](https://github.com/unfoldtoolbox/UnfoldDecode.jl/blob/main/CITATION.cff) AND the respective algorithm.

 ## Acknowledgements